mgoltzsche/ctnr/README.md

 An *[OCI bundle](https://github.com/opencontainers/runtime-spec/blob/v1.0.0/bundle.md)* describes a container by a [configuration](https://github.com/opencontainers/runtime-spec/blob/v1.0.0/config.md) and a file system.
 Basically it is a directory containing a `config.json` file with the configuration and a sub directory with the root file system.
-cntnr manages bundles in its local store directory.
+ctnr manages bundles in its local store directory.
 Alternatively a custom directory can also be used as bundle.
-OCI bundles generated by cntnr can also be run with other OCI-compliant container engines as [runc](https://github.com/opencontainers/runc/).
+OCI bundles generated by ctnr can also be run with other OCI-compliant container engines as [runc](https://github.com/opencontainers/runc/).

 An *[OCI container](https://github.com/opencontainers/runtime-spec/blob/v1.0.0/runtime.md)* is a host-specific bundle instance.
 On Linux it is a set of namespaces in which a configured process can be run.
-cntnr provides two wrapper implementations of the OCI runtime reference implementation [runc/libcontainer](https://github.com/opencontainers/runc/blob/v1.0.0-rc5/libcontainer/README.md) to either use an external runc binary or use libcontainer (no runtime dependencies!) controlled by a compiler flag.
+ctnr provides two wrapper implementations of the OCI runtime reference implementation [runc/libcontainer](https://github.com/opencontainers/runc/blob/v1.0.0-rc5/libcontainer/README.md) to either use an external runc binary or use libcontainer (no runtime dependencies!) controlled by a compiler flag.